Jodi Taylor: Reception

 Just One Damned Thing After Another appeared on the USA Today Best-Selling Books list on 21 January 2016 at #74.
 It earned a starred review from Publishers Weekly, which called it "a carnival ride" in a "world ... depicted in lush detail".
 The review in Library Journal lauded the book's "appealing cast of characters", with "plenty of humor, lots of action, and even a touch of romance".

+The first fan convention, Jodiworld, was held in Coventry, UK, in June 2023.
+Taylor and her literary agent (and former publisher), Hazel Cushion, were in attendance, with Jasper Fforde as an additional Guest of Honour.